Aṅguttara Nikāya 7.61

 No ce te evaṁ viharato taṁ middhaṁ pahīyetha, tato tvaṁ, moggallāna, ālokasaññaṁ manasi kareyyāsi, divāsaññaṁ adhiṭṭhaheyyāsi—

 But what if that doesn’t work?
-Then focus on the perception of light, concentrating on the perception of day:
+Then apply your mind to the perception of light, focusing on the perception of day:

 yathā divā tathā rattiṁ yathā rattiṁ tathā divā.